AngryCarrot789/MemoryEngine360/README.md

 # MemEngine360 v1.1.4
-This is a remake of Cheat Engine, but for consoles (and so far only Xbox 360)
+This is a remake of Cheat Engine, but for consoles (so far only Xbox 360).
+This project was inspired by https://github.com/XeClutch/Cheat-Engine-For-Xbox-360

 ![](MemEngine360-DesktopUI_2025-05-10_15.03.51.png)

-This project was inspired by https://github.com/XeClutch/Cheat-Engine-For-Xbox-360
+> Hopefully this is obvious, but please take care when changing ('poking') values on your console.
+> You may break things, maybe even permanently if you change the wrong things.

 # Download and build
 Clone repo: `git clone --recursive https://github.com/AngryCarrot789/MemEngine360`

 Open `MemEngine360.sln` and then run/debug.

+If you wish to publish as a single .exe with a few (native) DLLs alongside, run `MemEngine360/MemEngine360.Avalonia/publish.bat`.
+This is how I create releases for this project

 # How to use
-Press `CTRL + O` (or go to `File > Connect to console...`).
+First, connect to a console by clicking `CTRL + O` in the main window (or go to `File > Connect to console...`).
 A dialog pops up allowing you to connect to different consoles.
 So far, only the Xbox 360 is implemented, however, plugins are supported to add more.

 In the case you want to connect to an xbox 360, just supply its IP address in the text field and click `Connect`

-The XDevkit connection is semi-stable but slower than XBDM, but provides cooler features like module viewer, debugging (coming soon), and more.

 ![](MemEngine360-DesktopUI_2025-05-18_00.19.41.png)